Rafly-Ananda/message-carbon-system/README.md

 # Message Carbon Backend Service

-## To Run Project
-- Clone this repo.
-- Run NPM Install Packages

 ## Data Flow

 - Capture business chat data from listening to business chat MQTT service.
 - Forward and publish the business chat data to Hi App RabbitMQ service.
 - Listen to specific exchange and queue from RabbitMQ service.